jina-ai/jina/docs/fundamentals/flow/create-flow.md

 :scale: 70%
 ```

-For production, we recommend YAML files to define the Flows.
+For production, it is recommended to define the Flows with YAML.
 This is because YAML files are independent of Python logic code and easy to maintain.

 ### Conversion between Python and YAML